unjs/unhead/docs/content/api/0.core/get-active-head.md

 ---
 title: getActiveHead
-description: Access your unhead instance wherever you are.
+description: Access your Unhead instance wherever you are.
 ---

 **Type:**